centre-for-humanities-computing/DaCy/docs/faq.rst

 .. code-block::

-   pip install pytest-cov

    python -m pytest --cov=.

-Does DaCy run on X?
+Does this package run on X?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-DaCy is intended to run on all major OS, this includes Windows (latest version), MacOS (latest) and the latest version of Linux (Ubuntu).
+This package is intended to run on all major OS, this includes Windows (latest version), MacOS (latest) and the latest version of Linux (Ubuntu).
 Similarly it also tested on python 3.7, 3.8, and 3.9.
-Please note these are only the systems DaCy is being actively tested on, if you run on a similar system (e.g. an earlier version of Linux) DaCy
+Please note these are only the systems this package is being actively tested on, if you run on a similar system (e.g. an earlier version of Linux) DaCy
 will likely run there as well, if not please create an issue.

 How is the documentation generated?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Augmenty uses `sphinx <https://www.sphinx-doc.org/en/master/index.html>`__ to generate documentation.
+This package uses `sphinx <https://www.sphinx-doc.org/en/master/index.html>`__ to generate documentation.
 It uses the `Furo <https://github.com/pradyunsg/furo>`__ theme with custom styling.

 To make the documentation you can run:

 .. code-block::

   # install sphinx, themes and extensions
-  pip install sphinx furo sphinx-copybutton sphinxext-opengraph
+  pip install ".[docs]"

-  # or using poetry
-  # poetry install

   # generate html from documentations